 Does my car need a front license plate in the State of Colorado?

-Here at Prestige Imports we are very aware that many of our customers would prefer not to display their front license plate, as in some situations it can be detrimental to the “lines” of the vehicle and can even interfere with the car’s aerodynamics.
+Here at Prestige Imports, we are very aware that many of our customers would prefer not to display their front license plate, as in some situations it can be detrimental to the “lines” of the vehicle and can even interfere with the car’s aerodynamics.
 Unfortunately, the State of Colorado does not share this position, and neither will the police officer writing your ticket.

 Please be aware that all of our Porsche and Audi vehicles come standard with front license plate brackets, and it is our expectation that these brackets will be installed at the time you receive your license plates from the state of Colorado.
-If you do not have the tools, expertise or desire to install the bracket yourself, please contact our customer care department to schedule an appointment.
+If you do not have the tools, expertise or desire to install the bracket yourself, please contact our service department to schedule an appointment.
 Typically the license plate bracket can be installed right on our service drive at no charge.

-If you are considering driving your car without the front license plate, a word of warning … recently, we have seen a significant up-tick in the instances of our customers receiving tickets for this infraction.
+If you are considering driving your car without the front license plate, a word of warning … recently, we have seen a significant uptick in the instances of our customers receiving tickets for this infraction.
 This is especially the case if your vehicle is parked in downtown Denver or Boulder.
 A ticket for a missing plate will often be written even if the meter is not expired.

 So our advice would be to stop by Prestige Imports as soon as possible, get your front license plate bracket installed, and head off this minor, but possibly expensive, legal issue.